Transcatheter Therapies for Valvular Heart Disease

 - Devices are also in development to treat functional tricuspid regurgitation.
 There has been experience with off-label ViV procedures for degenerated tricuspid bioprotheses.

-Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Valvular Heart Disease, Aortic Surgery, Cardiac Surgery and CHD & Pediatrics, Cardiac Surgery and VHD, Congenital Heart Disease, CHD & Pediatrics and Interventions, Interventions and Structural Heart Disease, Mitral Regurgitation
+Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Valvular Heart Disease, Aortic Surgery, Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and VHD, Congenital Heart Disease, CHD and Pediatrics and Interventions, Interventions and Structural Heart Disease, Mitral Regurgitation

 Keywords: Aortic Valve, Aortic Valve Insufficiency, Cardiac Surgical Procedures, Heart Defects, Congenital, Heart Valve Diseases, Heart Valve Prosthesis, Mitral Valve Annuloplasty, Mitral Valve Insufficiency, Mitral Valve Prolapse, Myxoma, Prostheses and Implants, Septal Occluder Device, Stents, Transcatheter Aortic Valve Replacement, Tricuspid Valve Insufficiency